-CO-OPERATION BETWEEN REFEREES AND LINESMEN
+CO-OPERATION BETWEEN REFEREE AND LINESMEN

-Co-operation between Referee and Linesmen-Law VI.
+Co-operation between Referee and Linesmen - Law VI

 In the Laws of the game set out in the foregoing pages there are no instructions as to the relative positioning of Referee and Linesmen during a game.
-There are, however, instructions in Laws V and VI with regard to powers and duties of Referees and Linesmen which rightly interpreted would mean co-operation.
+There are, however, instructions in Laws V and VI with regard to powers and duties of Referee and Linesmen which rightly interpreted would mean co-operation.
 Law VI stipulates that two Linesmen shall be appointed, whose duty (subject to the decision of the Referee) shall be:

-- (a) To indicate WHEN the ball is out of play. - (b) To indicate which side is entitled to (1) the corner-kick. - (2) the goal-kick. - (3) the throw-in.

-(c) To assist the Referee in carrying out the game in accordance with the Laws.
+- (a) To indicate when the ball is out of play. - (b) To indicate when the ball has crossed the goal-line and whether a cornerkick or a goal-kick is to be awarded. - (c) To indicate which side is entitled to the throw in. - (d) To assist the Referee in carrying out the game in accordance with the Laws.

-The assistance referred to in (c) is:
+The assistance referred to in (d) is:

-- (1) Signalling when the WHOLE of the ball is out of play. - (2) Indicating which side is entitled to the corner-kick, the goal-kick, or the throw-in. - (3) Calling the attention of the Referee to rough play or ungentlemanly conduct. - (4) Giving an opinion on any point on which the Referee may consult him.
+- (1) Signalling when the whole of the ball is out of play. - (2) Indicating which side is entitled to the corner-kick, the goal-kick, or the throw-in. - (3) Calling the attention of the Referee to rough play or ungentlemanly conduct. - (4) Giving an opinion on any point on which the Referee may consult him.